FtmsdtHosseini/IDPL-PFOD/README.md

 + The dimensions of the images are 700 x 50 pixels.

-+ 50% of the images are generated with a white background, 40% with a noisy background and 10% with a textured background.
++ 50% of the images are generated with a Plain white background, 40% with a noisy background and 10% with a texture background.

 + To increase the similarity of images with real images, we have added distortion and blur to 10% of the total images.
   + 4% sloping distortion.

-  + 1% sine wave distortion.
+  + 1% sinewave distortion.

   + 3% blur.